tivivek/A-Modern-YouTube-Clone-Application-in-React-JS-with-Material-UI-5-RapidAPI/README.md

 This application includes the major features of Youtube such as

-- home feed with infinite scroll
+- home feed with upto 50 videos
 - trending videos
 - searching for videos
 - watching videos